tmprk/ufc-data-scrape/README.md

 ## Installation

-First get your api keys for scraperapi, zenrows, or scraperbox, which 1000-5000 free requests per month.
+First get your api keys for scraperapi, zenrows, or scraperbox, which have 1000-5000 free requests per month.
 Insert that at the top of the script, or in an .env file.